 Education has seen increasing numbers of international students from Japan, China, South Korea and from countries in Africa and the Middle East.
 The most popular courses with international students are in teaching English to speakers of other languages (TESOL) and individual subjects done in study abroad programs.

-Education offers pre-service teacher education courses for beginning teachers in primary and secondary education.
+Education offers pre-service teacher education courses for beginning teachers in secondary education.

-Postgraduate secondary teacher education is offered as a two-year degree in standard mode or as an 18-month degree in accelerated mode as the Master of Teaching in Secondary Education (C04255), for students with a recognised bachelor’s degree, or an equivalent or higher qualification.
-The course offers major studies in English, Mathematics, Science, PDHPE (available to C10300 pathway students until 2021 intake only), Mathematics/Science, Science/Mathematics and HSIE (Business Studies/Economics).
+Postgraduate secondary teacher education is offered as a two-year degree as the Master of Teaching in Secondary Education (C04255), for students with a recognised bachelor’s degree, or an equivalent or higher qualification.
+The course offers major studies in English, Mathematics, Science, PDHPE (available to C10300 pathway students until 2021 intake only), Science/Mathematics and HSIE (Business Studies/Economics).